alistair-graham/IPTracker/README.md

 ## The Task

 Please create an ASP.NET web application to retrieve information about an IP address and report on our data.
-We will be pulling information about IP addresses into our application from a third party web service.
+We will be pulling information about IP addresses into our application from a third party web service (this will be given at the start of the interview).

 This information should be saved locally.

+Please use sensible abstractions, validation, and error handling for these components.

 Testing should be included as part of your solution.

-Please use sensible abstractions, validation, and error handling for these components.

-Once this is complete, create an endpoint for reporting data from the API.
+Once this is complete, we will create an endpoint for reporting data from the API.